gitui

 TLDR

-Specify the color theme (defaults to theme.ron)
+Specify the filename of the color theme loaded from the config directory (defaults to theme.ron)

-Store logging output into a cache directory
+Store logging output into a specific file

 Use notify-based file system watcher instead of tick-based update